<function>

 To illustrate the challenges of concurrent execution, we've deliberately introduced a decreasing delay before updating output

 , causing the first iteration to pause for 1 second and the second iteration to pause for half a second.
-Although this delay is artificially introduced through sleep
+Although this delay is artificially introduced via sleep

-, it represents the potential delays caused by intermediate computations, which could prevent an immediate update of output
+, it represents the potential gap in time caused by intermediate computations, which could preclude an immediate update of output

 .

-The delay is inconsequential for a sequential procedure, with output
+The delay is inconsequential for a sequential procedure, where output

-taking on the values 0, 1, and 2 as the program progresses.
-However, when executed concurrently, the first iteration completes only after the second iteration has finished.
+takes on the values 0, 1, and 2 as the program progresses.
+However, when executed concurrently, the first iteration completes after the second iteration has finished.
 As a result, the sequence of values for output

-To illustrate the issue, let's keep using an example similar to the outlined above.
-We modify the example by introducing the variable temp
+To illustrate the issue, let's modify our previous example by introducing a variable temp

 , whose value is updated in each iteration.
-Moreover, this is a variable shared across threads, and is used to mutate the i-th entry of a vector output
+This variable will additionally be shared across threads and used to mutate the i-th entry of a vector output

 .
 By introducing a delay before writing each entry of output